gencina/ScrumTeamManager/README.md

 ----------------------------------------------------------
 INTRODUCTION
 ----------------------------------------------------------
-The application Scrum Team Manager lists the users assign to scrum teams and their permissions.
+The application Scrum Team Manager lists the users assigned to scrum teams and their permissions.
-The information will be printed in the screen.
+The information will be printed on the screen.

 ----------------------------------------------------------